Noellah/German_credit_dataset_project/README.md

 Different pre-processing techniques including Ordinal encoding, One hot encoding (OHE), Normalization and SMOTEENN data balancing were implemented.

 The F-beta score was used to evaluate the performance of the models.
-This is an unbalanced dataset so the F-beta measure is recommended and penalizes more a misclassification error where a bad customer is marked to have good credit score. (optimizes recall, minimizes false -ve)
+This is an unbalanced dataset so the F-beta measure is recommended and penalizes more a misclassification error where a bad customer is marked to have good credit score (optimizes recall, minimizes false -ve).

 This is especially because if a bank lends money to a customer with a poor track record, but is classified as a good customer, it will ultimately cost the bank more than if they were to decline a loan to a customer with good track record, but is classified as a bad customer.

 Gradient Boosting Classifier achieved the highest F-beta score of 0.7692.